-Shannon's model specializes to include CSIR~\cite{McElieceStark84}.
-The FDG is shown in Fig.~\ref{fig:Salehi-iBM} where there is a hidden state $S_H$, the CSIR $S_R$ such that $[S_T,S_R]$ is a function\footnote{By defining $S_H=[S_{H1},Z_H]$ and calling $S_{H1}$ the hidden channel state we can include the case where $[S_T,S_R]$ is a noisy function of $S_{H1}$.} of $S_H$, and the receiver sees the channel outputs
+Shannon's model includes CSIR~\cite{McElieceStark84}.
+The FDG is shown in Fig.~\ref{fig:Salehi-iBM} where there is a hidden state $S_H$, the CSIR $S_R$ and CSIT $S_T$ are functions\footnote{By defining $S_H=[S_{H1},Z_H]$ and calling $S_{H1}$ the hidden channel state we can include the case where $S_R$ and $S_T$ are noisy functions of $S_{H1}$.} of $S_H$, and the receiver sees the channel outputs

 for some function $f(.)$ and $i=1,2,\ldots,n$.
 As before, $M$, $S_H^n$, $Z^n$ are mutually statistically independent, and $S_H^n$ and $Z^n$ are i.i.d. strings of random variables with the same distributions as $S_T$ and $Z$, respectively.
-Note that we have changed notation by writing $Y$ for part of the channel output only.
+Observe that we have changed the notation by writing $Y$ for only part of the channel output.
 The new $Y$ (without the $S_R$) is usually called the ``channel output''.